crazzfeng/sendcloud-docs/docs/Analysis/inbox-placement.md

 ## Quick Start Guide

 Ready to get started?
-Here's how to activate Inbox Insight in under 5 minutes:
+Here's how to activate Inbox Placement in under 5 minutes:

 ### Step 1: Choose Your Sending Domain